KillianMeersman/KillianMeersman/README.md

 - LagerHoger - E-commerce price tracker for the Benelux.
 (Development paused).

 ## Have worked on...
-- [uman.ai](https://www.uman.ai/) - As a founding engineer, I helped uman get from 0 to 1 by creating the first iteration of their platform.
+- [uman.ai](https://www.uman.ai/) - Founding engineer.
+I helped uman get from 0 to 1 by creating the first iteration of their platform.

 ## Want to work together?
 **Let's talk!**